This lecture covers the following learning objectives:

 Participants will learn to understand and describe, on a scientifically high level, important functional principles of the motor system as well as its deseases and possible interactions.

 From Vision to Action

-Dr. Alexander Gail, Prof. Stefan Treue and Prof. Hansjörg Scherberger.
+Prof. Alexander Gail, Prof. Stefan Treue and Prof. Hansjörg Scherberger.

 The lecture series From Vision to Action will provide an advanced level introduction to visual processing and action planning in the central nervous system of primates.
 We will give an overview over the different processing stages along the two major visual processing streams, leading to object perception on the one hand, and providing the basis for spatial movement planning on the other.
 We will put special emphasis on the discussion of general design and coding principles, like cortical maps, convergence/divergence, center-surround antagonisms, adaptation, gain modulation, distributed processing, synchronization, etc. Additionally, we will discuss how improved knowledge in neuroscience can lead to clinical applications, like visual and motor neuroprosthetics or improved neuropsychological programs.